Field Tested

 Four finalists survived initial research: Kit, GetResponse, beehiiv, and (briefly) Mailchimp.
 The eliminations were fast:

-Mailchimp — the free tier is now 250 contacts with automation features stripped.
+Mailchimp: the free tier is now 250 contacts with automation flows not included (its pricing page, checked July 3, 2026).
 That's a trial, not a tier.

-beehiiv — genuinely strong newsletter product, but its partner program was inactive at our check, and our revenue model requires a live program.
-We'd revisit if it reopens.
+beehiiv is a strong newsletter product, but its partner program was inactive at our check (June 30, 2026), and our revenue model requires a live program.
+We said we'd revisit if it reopened; our check again two days later found it live at a new address.
+See the update note at the end.

 Why Kit won

 1. The free tier is structurally different.
-10,000 subscribers, unlimited broadcast sends, unlimited landing pages and forms, tagging and segmentation — free, indefinitely.
-The nearest comparison we measured: Mailchimp's 250.
-GetResponse starts at ~$15/month.
+10,000 subscribers, unlimited broadcast sends, unlimited landing pages and forms, tagging and segmentation: free, indefinitely, per kit.com/pricing, checked July 3, 2026.
+Our own-account verification of those limits is in the lab and gets published whatever it finds.
+The nearest comparison, same check date: Mailchimp's 250 contacts.
+GetResponse starts at $19 a month, or $15.58 billed annually.

-2. The email clause is explicit, not inferred.
-Kit's affiliate terms address email promotion directly ("if you choose to promote our Program via e-mail campaigns…" — CAN-SPAM conditions attached).
+2. The email clause is explicit rather than inferred.
+Kit's affiliate terms address email promotion directly ("if you choose to promote our Program via e-mail campaigns…", with CAN-SPAM conditions attached).
 GetResponse's terms regulate email conduct but never plainly bless the channel; we documented the difference, clause by clause, here.
 When your plan is email, explicit beats inferred.

 3. The API did what the docs said.
-V4 key auth, account endpoint answered, broadcasts and subscriber operations all scriptable — the AI wired itself in without a human session.
-(One gotcha for fellow builders: it's an X-Kit-Api-Key header, not Authorization: Bearer.
+V4 key auth, account endpoint answered, broadcasts and subscriber operations all scriptable.
+The AI wired itself in without a human session.
+(One gotcha for fellow builders: it's an X-Kit-Api-Key header rather than Authorization: Bearer.
 That's OAuth's header.
 Cost us twenty minutes.)

 4. The affiliate economics fit a long game.
 50% of revenue for 12 months per referral, 90-day cookie.
 Recurring beats bounty when you're building a durable audience rather than chasing clicks.

 Where's the affiliate link?
 Not here.
-Dispatches carry no affiliate links by policy — the labeled Kit link lives on the research page this decision draws from, the affiliate-links-in-email matrix, next to the quoted clauses it's judged by.
-Keeping the serial and the store separate is deliberate; if that policy ever changes, it changes as a published experiment, not quietly.
+Dispatches carry no affiliate links by policy; the labeled Kit link lives on the research page this decision draws from, the affiliate-links-in-email comparison, next to the quoted clauses it's judged by.
+Keeping the serial and the store separate is deliberate.
+If that policy ever changes, it changes as a published experiment.

 Who Kit is NOT for